Also known as:Arterial Blood Gases; ABGs

 - Why does my lab report also list carbyoxyhemoglobin?
 What is it?

 If your blood gases were measured using an instrument known as a co-oximeter, then your lab report may also list results for carboxyhemoglobin and other altered forms of hemoglobin.
-A co-oximeter is a blood gas analyzer that can measure concentrations of hemoglobin derivates (like carboxyhemoglobin) in addition to the usual blood gas measurements.
+A co-oximeter is a blood gas analyzer that can measure concentrations of hemoglobin derivatives (like carboxyhemoglobin) in addition to the usual blood gas measurements.
 A co-oximeter is not always used, so these values are not reported for all blood gas analyses.

 Carboxyhemoglobin is an altered form or derivative of hemoglobin that forms when carbon monoxide binds to hemoglobin.
 Levels of carboxyhemoglobin are often elevated with carbon monoxide poisoning, and a co-oximeter is used to measure carboxyhemoglobin levels and to monitor oxygen therapy.
 Hemoglobin binds to carbon monoxide about 210 times more strongly than to oxygen.
 Binding to carbon dioxide significantly decreases hemoglobin's ability to carry oxygen through the body, which can lead to a serious, life-threatening condition.

-Other hemoglobin derivates include sulfhemoglobin (or sulfmethemoglobin) and methemoglobin, which may result from the ingestion of certain medicines or exposure to chemicals.
+Other hemoglobin derivatives include sulfhemoglobin (or sulfmethemoglobin) and methemoglobin, which may result from the ingestion of certain medicines or exposure to chemicals.
 These altered forms of hemoglobin, like carboxyhemoglobin, cannot function properly to carry oxygen to tissues in the body and are commonly measured by a co-oximeter.

 © 2017 American Association for Clinical Chemistry, republished from Lab Tests Online.*